 Your creatives should reflect your real in-app experiences to establish a seamless connection.
 47% of people on Twitter want to see what features an app has when considering a download2.
 Your copy should be short and to the point of why people should download your app.
 This is a great place to highlight your key benefits, limited-time deals, or other value props.

 In an app install campaign, you only pay for clicks that lead to your install page on the App Store or Google Play Store.
 We recommend using maximum bid if your goal is app installs, or target cost if your goal is simply app clicks.

 Twitter also offers two different bidding goals for app install campaigns to help you achieve the best ROI:

 App clicks bids on and pays for app clicks.
 This is recommended for brands looking to achieve scale quickly with a narrowly-targeted audience

-App installs (recommended) bids on installs and pays for app clicks.
+App installs (recommended) bids on installs and pays for impressions or app clicks.
 This is recommended for brands looking to refine campaign performance with a broadly-targeted audience

 Twitter offers industry-leading targeting features, including event and conversation targeting.
 For app campaigns, you can also target people using specific device models, OS versions, carriers, and new mobile devices to reach the right groups.

 Once your campaign is live, you can track real-time results in your Ads Manager dashboard.
 Important metrics to track include total spend, results, cost-per-result, and result rate.
 Your result will be either app clicks or app installs, depending on what you chose.

 1Source: Twitter Insiders US and Sparkler.
 MAP Phase 2 Survey.
 Q17 Have you ever installed an app directly from an ad online?
 That is, when you clicked the ad it brought you directly to the app store to download the app.
 Base: Twitter Users (n=541), Non-Users (n=453)